dashpay/dash/README.md

 Cadex is a totl of dash fork an experimental digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
 Cadex uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dash Core is the name of the open source software which enables the use of this currency.
+Cadex coin is the name of the open source software which enables the use of this currency.

 SPECIFICATIONS